trevorlinton/webkit.js/README.md

 * `/common.gypi` You can change various compiler settings, system paths, etc.
 * `/all.gypi` This contains the build arch and is the first file used when generating project files with gyp.
 * `/sources.gypi` This file contains the list of all of the sources to compile.
-* `/derived.gypi` This file is autogenerated by make-source-files.sh in the tools directory, it hunts down any changes vs. what's in derived.gypi currently and adds it in.
+* `/derived.gypi` This file is auto-generated by make-source-files.sh in the tools directory, it hunts down any changes vs. what's in derived.gypi currently and adds it in.
 This is convenient only when you've done a pull from WebKit and need to make sure you've properly added/removed files based on what's happened upstream.
 * `/config.sh` This autogenerates the project files, it also tries to find em++/emcc and all of your tools, if config files, check the file to make sure its finding emscripten and clang.
-* `/src/` This contains all of the derived sources, bindings, and custom code to link in with WebCore and bind it to canvas, node and javascript contexts.
+* `/src` This contains all of the derived sources, bindings, and custom code to link in with WebCore and bind it to canvas, node and javascript contexts.
 This will also be where the API will be built.
+* `/bin` This contains the latest builds for debug and release modes.
+Note that the debug builds are compressed for the sake of github.

 **It's important to know**

 * The code within the WebKit folder is pulled from upstream, be careful not to move any files, remove any files or heavily refactor any source file as it will cause headaches when merging.
-* Enabling/disabling settings within the `build/features.gypi` will have a lot of consequences, most of the disabled features are disabled because there's no possible work around for including the platform specific or network layer code (bindings to forward this to the native browser/nodejs module will need to be built).
+* Enabling/disabling settings within the `features.gypi` will have a lot of consequences, most of the disabled features are disabled because there's no possible work around for including the platform specific or network layer code (bindings to forward this to the native browser/nodejs module will need to be built).
+In addition, if features.gypi is modified that you update featurs.make within the tools folder.
 * A good amount of the bindings and code within the WebCore are auto generated from scripts, be careful when you have build errors to make sure you're not modifying a "Derived Sources" file, otherwise you'll find your changes will be just over-written the next time this script runs.
 * Do not modify code within `src/WebCoreDerived`, it's autogenerated and will most likely be overwritten if the derived sources needs to rebuild.
 * Becareful adding files/changing settings in your native IDE/toolchain, these settings are intially set in `config.sh` and `common.gypi` (and related gypi/gyp files).
 While not all settings will be overwritten with a new config, there's a chance some of your settings may need to be added to these files.